-Of all the cars to have come out of Detroit, the Oldsmobile Toronado must be one of the biggest!
-This two-ton leviathan hit the road in 1965.
-The Toronado was the first mass-produced American car to be fitted with front-wheel drive.
+Of all the cars to have been made in Detroit, the Oldsmobile Toronado must be one of the biggest.
+This two-ton leviathan hit the road in '65.
+The Toronado was the first mass-produced American car with front-wheel drive.
 As a result, it handled better than its rivals.
 60% of the Toronado's weight was over the front wheels.
-Torsion-bar suspension sealed the stability deal, at the front end.
-Well, that, and two of the tyres Firestone had made especially for the Toronado.
-They came with stiffer sidewalls - and extra grip.
-Wheels were slotted - to cool the finned brake drums.
+Torsion-bar suspension sealed the deal, stability-wise.
+Plus, two of the four tyres Firestone made especially for the Toronado.
+They featured stiffer sidewalls - and extra grip.
+The wheels were slotted - to cool the finned brake drums.

-Power was provided by a seven-litre V8.
-Dubbed the 'Rocket', the engine produced 385bhp - giving a top speed of 130mph.
-Intricate work went into mating the motor with the 3-speed Hydra-Matic 'box.
-Rubber insulation was provided.
-All that sat in a solid, perimeter-framed chassis.
+Power was provided by a 7-litre V8.
+Dubbed the 'Rocket', the engine produced 385bhp.
+That gave the Toronado a top speed of 130mph.
+The motor was mated with a 3-speed Hydra-Matic gearbox.
+Rubber insulation smoothed the V8 vibes.
+The mill sat in a solid, perimeter-framed chassis.

-The Toronado was avant-garde in its styling, too.
+The Toronado was ahead of the game in its looks, too.
 Clean and vibrant lines set it apart.
-And its headlights' electric flaps were a sweet touch.
-Alec Issigonis - designer of the BMC 'Mini' - predicted that large engines would never successfully be twinned with front-wheel drive.
-Historic automobile that it was - the Oldsmobile Toronado proved him wrong!
+Its headlights' electric flaps were a sweet styling touch.
+Alec Issigonis - designer of the Mini - said large engines could never be successfully twinned with FWD.
+Automotive giant though he was - the Oldsmobile Toronado proved him wrong!